oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 #### Common mount volumes and paths

-The `serverPod.commonMounts.volume` field refers to the name of a common mount volume defined in `domain.spec.commonMountVolumes` section, and a common mount volume in turn defines a `mountPath`.
+The `serverPod.commonMounts.volume` field refers to the name of a common mount volume defined in the `domain.spec.commonMountVolumes` section, and a common mount volume, in turn, defines a `mountPath`.
 The `mountPath` is the location of a directory in a common mount image, and is also the location in the main pod container (which will automatically contain a recursive copy of the common mount image directory).
 For example: